AiiDA is a flexible and scalable informatics' infrastructure

 The latest version v0.9.0 was released on 15-Jun-2017 (Release notes).

-If you are upgrading from a previous version and you don’t want to reinstall everything from scratch, please, read these instructions.
+If you are upgrading from a previous version and don’t want to reinstall everything from scratch, please read this.

-The plugins that were part of AiiDA EPFL (aiida_epfl) are now included to the aiida_core.
+The plugins that were part of AiiDA EPFL (“aiida_epfl”) are now included in “aiida_core”.

-The MIT License (also called Expat) is an open source license that essentially grants you the right of dealing in the software without restrictions, subject to the condition that the original copyright notice and the name of the copyright holder is included in derivatives of the software.
+The MIT License (also called Expat) is an open source license that essentially grants you the right of dealing in the software without restrictions, as long as the original copyright notice and the name of the copyright holder is included in derivatives of the software.
 It is very similar to the BSD Licenses, the main differences being that the MIT License explicitly describes the usage permissions and does not limit the use of the copyright holder name.